fence extension for privacy

 When choosing a fence topper, consider the material and how it complements your existing fence.
 Wood goes well with wood, iron with iron, and so on.
 Also, think about the installation process.
 Some toppers can be easily attached with screws, while others might require more heavy-duty methods like welding.

-Wood vs. Vinyl Fences
+Wood vs. Vinyl Privacy Fences

 When it comes to fence extensions, the material you choose plays a significant role in the look and functionality of your outdoor space.
 Two popular choices are wood and vinyl fences.
 Each has its own advantages and drawbacks, and understanding these can help you make an informed decision.